 Performance traits of the Daphnia host

 The survival analysis revealed an infection x cyanobacterium x microbial inoculum x genotype interaction on Daphnia survival (Table 1).
 To further investigate the four-way interaction we analyzed the data for the lab and natural microbial inocula separately (results are shown in Table SI3).
 When Daphnia received a laboratory-derived microbial inoculum, there was a significant infection x cyanobacterium interaction (X²=9.5, df=3, p=0.02).
 Interaction plots (Figure 2) show an antagonistic interaction between the two stressors on survival: survival was higher (i) in the control treatment than when exposed to the cyanobacterium (X²=4.9, df=1, p=0.03), but not when exposed to the infection (X²=1.9, df=1, p=0.2) and (ii) when exposed to both stressors than exposed to a single stressor (infection: X²=3.5, df=1, p=0.05; cyanobacterium: X²=6.9, df=1, p=0.009, Figure 3).
 When Daphnia received a natural microbial inoculum, the interaction between the stressor treatments was genotype dependent (infection x cyanobacterium x genotype interaction, X²=22, df=11, p=0.02, Table SI3).
-For none of the genotypes, a significant antagonistic interaction was present (KNO: X²=2.6, df=3, p=0.5; OM2: X²=4.4, df=3, p=0.2; T8: X²=2.3, df=3, p=0.5; Table SI3).
+For none of the genotypes, there was a significant antagonistic interaction between the two biotic stressors (KNO: X²=2.6, df=3, p=0.5; OM2: X²=4.4, df=3, p=0.2; T8: X²=2.3, df=3, p=0.5; Table SI3).

 Figure 2: Interaction plot for the effects of the infection and the cyanobacterium on the percentage survived Daphnia grouped per microbial treatment (lab microbial inoculum: Daphnia that received a laboratory microbial inoculum, natural microbial inoculum: Daphnia that received a natural microbial inoculum).
 The colors represent the different genotypes: red: KNO, green: OM2 and blue: T8.
 The line type shows the presence (full line) or absence (dotted line) of the cyanobacterium (upper row) or the infection (bottom row).